20pa1a05eoRMeghana/Snake-and-Ladders-game/README.md

 + We first make a rolldice method
 + We are considering one dice so the minimum number will be equal to "1" and maximum number will be "6"
-+ If for wxample we consider two dice the minimum number would be "2" and maximum number will be "12"
++ If for example we consider two dice the minimum number would be "2" and maximum number will be "12"
 + After assigning minimum and maximum numbers
 + Using "math.random()" which is an inbuilt method
 + "random()" method is used to generate a random number between the sepecific range